 Parents are the first ones to make a child engaged.
 They are the first for a kid to open up the doors of opportunities to this world and the ones whom children wish to be alike.
 The influence of a child’s home life cannot be underestimated in how it impacts their in-school and future achievements.
 There are several reasons why it is yet not so popular among the female audience; for example, experts say that there is a gender gap in STEM for the most part due to gender stereotypes and bias.
 To break those stereotypes, parents need to encourage girls to follow their interests, but at the same time, show them how interesting the world of science can be and how easy it is to get started.

 2. Problem-solving and analytical skills

 The very foundation to succeed in fields of technology and engineering is the ability of problem-solving and analytical thinking.
-Looking from another angle, if you want to develop the above-mentioned set of skills in a kid, STEM is a vast and great stage to master them all.
-So like everything in our interconnected world one affects the other.
+Looking from another angle, if you want to develop the above mentioned set of skills in a kid, STEM activities are of a great help in mastering them all.
+So, like everything in our interconnected world, one affects the other.

 3. Take action early

 Studies show that girls lose interest in math and science during middle school.
 The survey from Microsoft tells the exact age when young girls lose abruptly their interest in STEM – it happens approximately at the age of 15.
 Girls start to feel less confident due to social expectations and perceived gender roles: it is mostly not because of the common belief that girls are not great-achievers in math and science, but rather because of the stereotype that with the same abilities, compared to boys, they are likely to give up.
 Thus, it is very important to start encouraging girls to investigate the world of science, technology, engineering, and math already at the young age, and continue to do so as the grow up.

 4. Tell that science can be applied in real-life